State directory

 State Closest substitute Source

-Alabama Two AIUA structural changes drive the current picture: (1) AIUA non-renewed all fire-coverage policies effective 2023-10-01, so it now… Insurance Information Institute -- Insurance Provided By FAIR Plans By State, FY2024 (Alabama excluded) ↗
+Alabama Two AIUA structural changes drive the current picture: (1) AIUA non-renewed all fire-coverage policies effective 2023-10-01, so it now… Alabama Insurance Underwriting Association (the Beach Pool, Alabama's sole residual-market mechanism) ↗

 Arkansas No FAIR Plan policy-count data exists because Arkansas has no FAIR Plan (and the III FAIR-Plans-by-state table explicitly excludes… Arkansas Insurance Department ↗